fredimachado/NCafe/README.md

 This code should be treated as sample code and is the fruit of my studies on microservices, CQRS and Event Sourcing.
 I tried to write some documentation below for those who are also starting on this journey.
 I hope it helps! :smile:

+### TODO

+- [ ] Use SignalR to update the Barista page in real time as new orders are placed
+- [ ] Use a database for the read models (projections)
+- [ ] Move projection services to their own microservice so reads and writes are separate
+- [ ] Add option for cashier to mark order as paid or cancel it
+- [ ] Cashier should be able to add the customer name to the order
+- [ ] Cashier should be able to add multiple products to the same order
+- [ ] Add timestamp to orders so we can show the "oldest" first
+- [ ] Barista should be able to see the name of the customer and products/quantities
+- [ ] Admin should be able to edit products
+- [ ] Admin should be able to delete products

 ## Content